 The UK Section 5 defense can be defeated if:

-- The website operator can’t show who posted the offending statement; or
+- The website operator can’t prove who posted the offending statement; or

-- The website operator fails to follow the notice and takedown procedures.
+- The website operator fails to follow notice and takedown procedure.

-Step One of the UK Online Defamation Notice and Takedown Procedure: Sending A Complaint & Notifying The Poster
+UK Online Defamation Notice and Takedown Procedure Step #1: Sending A Complaint & Notifying The Poster

 A takedown complainant must include the following information: